-Issue 29 of Caffeine Magazine hit the streets last weekend.
+Issue 34 of Caffeine Magazine, came out a couple of weeks ago.
 If you’re new to the Coffee Spot or you haven’t heard of Caffeine Magazine, then you’re missing out, since it’s long been one of the UK’s foremost coffee publications.

 Alternatively, head straight to the issue you’re interested in: